PySport/event-guide/README.md

 ### Contents

-- **[Presentation Recording Guide](presentation-recording.md):** Comprehensive guide on recording and live-streaming technical presentations, with best practices and role-specific instructions.
+- **[Video production](video-production.md):** Comprehensive guide on recording and live-streaming technical presentations, with best practices and role-specific instructions.

 We hope these guidelines help your team create an engaging and informative experience for your audience.